 After much thought and prayer, Ricky decided that the best way to present these Guided Christian Meditations was through a web site where he could post them as he wrote and recorded them, but also where he could post other information about scriptural meditation.

-Father, I lift up before you the people that will be reading this web site, and listening to the meditations that are posted here.
-I ask that you would use each word to draw the lost to you, that they might be found.
-I ask that those same words would draw your children into a closer and deeper relationship to you.
+Father, we lift up before you the people that will be reading this web site, and listening to the meditations that are posted here.
+We ask that you would use each word to draw the lost to you, that they might be found.
+We ask that those same words would draw your children into a closer and deeper relationship to you.
 Our worship isn’t one way where you listen to us pray and sing.
 Our worship is two ways–you speak to us as we interact in a living relationship with You.
-I thank you for providing a way that we can have that personal relationship with you.
+We thank you for providing a way that we can have that personal relationship with you.
 In Jesus name, Amen.